Cloud-CV/EvalAI/docs/source/architecture_decisions.md

 ### URL Patterns

 We follow a very basic yet strong convention for URL so that our rest APIs are properly namespaced.
-First of all, we rely heavily on HTTP verbs to perform **CURD** actions.
+First of all, we rely heavily on HTTP verbs to perform **CRUD** actions.

-For example, to perform **CURD** operation on _Challenge Host Model_, following will be the URL patterns.
+For example, to perform **CRUD** operation on _Challenge Host Model_, following will be the URL patterns.

 * `GET /hosts/challenge_host_team` - Retrieves a list of challenge host teams